Urban John Vehr: Early life

-The oldest of six children, Urban Vehr was born in the Price Hill section of Cincinnati, Ohio, to Anthony and Catharine (née Hamann) Vehr.
+The oldest of six children, Urban Vehr was born on May 30, 1891, in the Price Hill section of Cincinnati, Ohio, to Anthony and Catharine (née Hamann) Vehr.
 His father was a mechanical engineer.
 After graduating from St. Xavier College in Cincinnati, Urban Vehr studied theology at Mount St. Mary's Seminary of the West in the same city.

 Priesthood

-Vehr was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop Henry K. Moeller on May 29, 1915.
+Vehr was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop Henry K. Moeller in Cincinnati on May 29, 1915.
 After his ordination, Vehr was assigned as a curate at Holy Trinity Parish in Middletown, Ohio.
 He was transferred in 1923 to the College of Mount St. Joseph in Cincinnati to serve as its chaplain.

 In 1924, Vehr earned a Master of Education degree from the Catholic University of America in Washington, D.C.
 After his return to Cincinnati, he was appointed superintendent of the Catholic schools in the archdiocese.
 Vehr was appointed d as rector of Saint Gregory Seminary in Cincinnati in 1927 was raised to the rank of monsignor.

 Vehr was sent to Rome to study at the Pontifical University of St. Thomas Aquinas, receiving a Licentiate of Canon Law in 1928.
 After his return from Rome, he served from 1930 to 1931, as rector of Mount St. Mary's Seminary.

 Bishop of Denver

-On April 17, 1931, Vehr was appointed the fourth bishop of the Diocese of Denver by Pope Pius XI.
+On April 17, 1931, Vehr was appointed the fourth bishop of Denver by Pope Pius XI.
 He received his episcopal consecration on June 10, 1931, from Archbishop John T. McNicholas, with Archbishop Francis Beckman and Bishop Joseph H. Albers serving as co-consecrators.
 At age 40, he was the youngest Catholic bishop in the United States.
 He was installed at the Cathedral of the Immaculate Conception on July 16, 1931.

 Vehr soon visited every parish in the diocese, wearing out the new Studebaker automobile given to him by his clergy.
 The number of parishes fell from 111 in 1930 to 87 in 1940 due to the Great Depression.
-Vehr cooperated with the New Deal programs of President Franklin D. Roosevelt, asking priests to celebrate mass at the two dozen Civilian Conservation Corps camps established in Colorado.
+Vehr cooperated with the New Deal programs of US President Franklin D. Roosevelt, asking priests to celebrate mass at the two dozen Civilian Conservation Corps camps established in Colorado.
 He reorganized diocesan affairs and placed ownership of all parish properties in the name of the bishop.